Coframe/coffee/README.md

 ```

 4. Install chrome extension from the `coffee/extension` folder.
+Go to https://chrome.google.com/webstore, toggle Developer mode on, Load unpacked and select the extension folder.

 Todo: Dockerize, clean up.